The 11 Best Hybrid Bikes Under $1000 for Men & Women

 The $1000 budget will allow you to buy a very good hybrid bike that is reliable and fun to ride.
 But how to choose a hybrid bike that is the best for your riding style?
 How to spend your money wisely?
 Let’s find out.

-I identified 4 basic types of hybrid bikes based on my market research.
+Based on my market research, I identified four basic types of hybrid bikes.
 You will find a good selection of all types below the $1000 range.
 I recommend selecting the hybrid bike type based on your riding style.

-Buying a cruiser/comfort bike doesn’t make sense if you want to maintain your fitness level.
+Buying a cruiser/comfort bike doesn’t make sense if you want to ride far and maintain your fitness.
 So, below, you will find out what the individual hybrid bike types are good for.

 types of hybrid bikes - trekking, commuter, city, comfort